yousefalatari/ma1sd/docs/stores/sql.md

     medium:
      mediumTypeExample: <dedicated query>
 ```
-`type` is used to tell mxisd how to process the returned `uid` column containing the User ID:
+`type` is used to tell ma1sd how to process the returned `uid` column containing the User ID:
 - `localpart` will build a full Matrix ID using the `matrix.domain` value.
 - `mxid` will use the ID as-is.
 If it is not a valid Matrix ID, lookup(s) will fail.